 Treadwell suffered a gruesome injury against Auburn that sidelined him for the season.
 The ultra-talented wide receiver is on pace to make a full recovery and should be 100-percent healthy by the season opener.
 Treadwell is a mismatch for just about any defensive back in the country but he will face a true test in Florida Gators All-American cornerback, Vernon Hargreaves III.

 Other returners: RB Jaylen Watkins, RB Jordan Wilkins, DB Mike Hilton, DB Tony Conner, DL Marquis Hayes, LB Denzel Nkemdiche

 QB Bo Wallace, WR Vince Sanders, DB Senquez Golson, DB Cody Prewitt, LB Deterrian Shackelford

 This game is huge for both teams.
-Florida is coming off of what will be a highly intense game against Tennessee and has trips to Missouri and LSU the following two weeks after this game.
-Ole Miss will have already gotten Alabama out of the way and they’ll get an easy week against Vanderbilt before traveling to Gainesville and essentially a bye week, hosting New Mexico State after traveling to Gainesville.
+Florida is coming off of what will be a highly intense game against the Tennessee Volunteers and has trips to Missouri Tigers and LSU Tigers the following two weeks after this game.
+Ole Miss will have already gotten the Alabama Crimson Tide out of the way and they’ll get an easy week against Vanderbilt Commodores before traveling to Gainesville and essentially a bye week, hosting New Mexico State after traveling to Gainesville.